mlswg/mls-extensions/draft-ietf-mls-extensions.md

 upon which it can either deny requests for KeyPackages, or start re-using one or more KeyPackages.

-The LastResort KeyPackage extension defined in this document allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used multiple times.
+The last_resort_key_package KeyPackage extension defined in this document allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once iff no other KeyPackages are available.

 Marking such KeyPackages specifically has a number of advantages:

 * Clients can make policy decisions based on the fact that a KeyPackage is a last-resort KeyPackage.
 For example, they can disallow adding a new group member with such a KeyPackage.
-* Clients that pre-publish KeyPackages can signal to the server which KeyPackage(s) are meant to be used as last resort KeyPackages.
+* Clients that pre-publish KeyPackages can signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.
 Such KeyPackages could support specific ciphersuites or contain additional extensions.